TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 insert the content image, and then select **Insert** -> **Image** -> **Image in cell**.
-If you do not use this procedure, then the application will not be able to find the image to use for the content.
+If you do not use this procedure, then the application will not be able to find the image to use for the content. [please also say something here about file types and sizes, please]

 <img src="screenshots/inserting-image.png" alt="How to insert an image" height="275"/>